julisotoh/Databricks_learning/Machine_Learning_PCA.md

 )
 ```

-During `fit()`, PCA analyzes the input data and learns how the Principal Components should be constructed.
+During `fit()`, PCA analyzes the data and learns how the Principal
+Components should be constructed.

 Conceptually: